emilyjspencer/Bookmarks/README.md

  As a user,
  So that I can categorize my bookmarks,
- I want to add a Tag to a Bookmark
+ I want to add a tag to a bookmark
  ```